Skip to content

 Chlorine dose depends on how far your current free chlorine reading is below the target.
 A 15,000 gallon pool going from 1 ppm to 5 ppm needs a 4 ppm raise; the same pool going from 3 ppm to 5 ppm needs half as much.[1]

-The long-tail searches Semrush surfaced all point to the same job: how much chlorine, liquid chlorine, bleach, or cal-hypo to add.
-This page keeps those products in one calculator so the user can switch strength without leaving the workflow.
+Most chlorine dosing questions come back to the same job: how much liquid chlorine, bleach, or cal-hypo is needed for a measured free chlorine raise.
+This page keeps those products in one calculator so the strength can be changed without leaving the workflow.

 CYA does not change the weight math for a ppm chlorine increase, but it can change the free chlorine target you choose.
 If stabilizer is the question, start with the pool CYA calculator.